 The LegCo enacted in June 2016 the Promotion of Recycling and Proper Disposal (Product Container) (Amendment) Ordinance 2016 providing a statutory regulatory framework for the GPRS.
 Since then, the EPD has been making arrangements to put in place the GPRS progressively, including the appointment of Glass Management Contractors to provide regional collection and treatment services for waste glass containers across the territory, and the drafting of the relevant subsidiary legislation which provides for the operational details of the GPRS.
 The EPD also launched the Glass Container Recycling Charter in January 2019 inviting the community to join hands in promoting glass container recycling paving way for the full implementation of the GPRS.

 The concerned subsidiary legislation, namely the Product Eco-responsibility (Regulated Articles) Regulation (Cap.
 603C), was submitted to the LegCo for scrutiny in June 2022 and was approved by the LegCo in November 2022.
-The GPRS will be implemented in phases in the first half of 2023.
+The GPRS has been implemented in phases in the first half of 2023.

 Starting from 1 May 2023, any person who manufactures or imports glass-bottled beverages in Hong Kong and distributes the beverages locally must first register with the EPD as a registered supplier.
 A registered supplier must fulfil its statutory obligations, including submission of returns, keeping records relating to the returns, payment of container recycling levies, submission of annual audit reports, etc. Starting from the same day, any person who stores, treats, reprocesses or recycles glass container waste must obtain a waste disposal licence, and any person who imports into or exports from Hong Kong such waste must obtain the relevant import/export permit.